mosets/docs/listings.md

 #### Owner

-Shows the owner of the listing.
-You can change this by clicking on the person icon.
+Owner is the designated user that owns the listing.
+They are the one that can manage the listing in front-end.
+You can change the owner by clicking on the person icon.

-##### Alias
+#### Alias

 Alias is used as your listing slugs when you have SEF URLs enabled.
 When a new listing is created, the alias is automatically generated for you by using a lower case name and replacing spaces and dash.